a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/kubernetes/what the fuck is k8s.md

 jail is a container but container is not a jail when you package an application with all its dependency or the requirements needed by that application so it is contained and immutable

-so mean we take the stack of the project and its run time requirements and bundle them together and handover to the someone so they run that easily
+so mean we take the stack of the project and its run time requirements and bundle them together and handover to the someone so they can run that easily

 # k8s ka use kaise hota hai